Everything You Wanted to Know about Camping

 Complimentary trash pickup is available Friday through Sunday, between 10AM and 5PM.
 Simply place your bagged trash at the corner of your campsite and it will be picked up by someone from the Central Linn Booster Club; no appointment is necessary.
 If you are leaving the grounds after 5PM on Sunday, take it with you; do not leave it on site.

 Shower facilities are located on-site and are open from 7am to 7pm.
-Campers may pre-purchase a three-pack of shower passes for $15 by calling the Box Office at 541-345-9263.
+Campers may pre-purchase a three-pack of shower passes for $15 online or by calling the Box Office at 541-345-9263.
 Individual shower passes may be purchased from the attendant at the Festival for $5 each.
 Shower times cannot be prescheduled.

 Pets are allowed on a leash in your campsite.
 Campers are expected to clean up after their pets.
 Animals are absolutely, under no circumstances, to be left inside vehicles (RVs, trailers, and campers are fine if theyre cool; use your judgement).
 It is far too hot.
 Nothing will corral a posse of angry, animal-loving country music fans faster than a dying dog in a hot car.
 Plus, well kick you out faster than you can spit.